-In the face of a rapid rise in the number of infections, the Swiss Federal Office of Public Health (FOPH) has confirmed to various newspapers that vaccination against tick borne encephalitis is now covered by basic Swiss health insurance.
+In the face of a rapid rise in the number of infections, the Swiss Federal Office of Public Health (FOPH) has confirmed to various media, including RTS, that vaccination against tick borne encephalitis is now covered by basic Swiss health insurance.

 In 2018, 377 cases of infection were recorded, 40% more than in 2017 and three times the number in 2015.